amru-rosyada/pyTwitterAPI/README.md

 After granting access it will be redirect to your callback url in my case i use http://127.0.0.1:8888/p/authenticate/twitter If valid it will automatically redirect to your callback url with oauth_token and oauth_verifier, in my case it will be redirect to http://127.0.0.1:8888/p/authenticate/twitter?oauth_token=b0BbomV1nZzFqr8Oc&oauth_verifier=QTLTHWAF52trN07q1

-then user oauth_token and oauth_verifier to get access token
+then use oauth_token and oauth_verifier to get access token
 <pre>
 # import twitter api